I HATE it when I find fleas on my dogs. They are such gross little critters and I don’t want them in my house!

 Also, be careful of what you’re buying .
 Some all natural flea and tick sprays are for the house ONLY and you DON’T want to put one of those on your dog.

-This Wondercide Flea & Tick Spray is an exception to the house OR dog rule.
+This Wondercide Flea & Tick Spray (available on Amazon) is an exception to the house OR dog rule.
 You can use it both on your pets (even puppies) and on your furniture or rugs.
 It’s powerful and gentle at the same time.

 I have a recipe for an excellent anti-itch spray here that does somewhat repel fleas as well.